 - One of the easiest ways to remember the "greater than" and "less than" signs is to imagine them as hungry alligators that always eat the larger number.
 Hence, the wide-open side of the sign faces a larger number.

 - Another way to memorize them is to observe that the sign "<" looks similar to the alphabet "L".
 In other words, "<" means "Less than."

 ☛ Related Articles

 Given below is the list of topics that are closely connected to the less than.
 These topics will also give you a glimpse of how such concepts are covered in Cuemath.

 Less Than Examples

-As a part of her assignment, Erica passed 8 leaves on Sheet-I and 9 on Sheet-II.
+As a part of her assignment, Erica pasted 8 leaves on sheet-I and 9 on sheet-II.

 Example 2: A cow weighs 400 lbs.
 The weight of her calf is 350 lbs.
 Which of them weighs less?
 Use less than symbol to represent this information.

 The unit of both values is the same.
 Let's observe the numbers, 400 and 350.